 Pennsylvania’s full rollout of its medical cannabis program should begin in 2017, about eight months after it was approved by the state lawmakers and signed by the governor.
 About 50 licenses are supposed to have been issued to medical marijuana dispensaries so qualified patients can start purchasing their recommended dosages locally.
-Physicians can take the first steps to participating in the Pennsylvania Medical Marijauan Program by completing the Practitioner Registry.
+Physicians can take the first steps to participating in the Pennsylvania Medical Marijuana Program by completing the Practitioner Registry.
 Governor Wolf announced in November 2017 that the state is committed to having medical marijuana available to patients in 2018.

 Pennsylvania Program Details

 Note from State, on sources for medical marijuana

 “The department may not initially issue permits to more than 50 dispensaries.
 Each dispensary may provide medical marijuana at no more than three separate locations,” Senate Bill 3 [April 12, 2016]

 * Please note: Complete program details are pending the establishment, of the state program.
 The Pennsylvania Patient Registry application fee is $50.

 * The Pennsylvania Patient Registry is mandatory — it is still unknown whether the state will accept out-of-state registry ID cards.

 On April 12, 2016, Senate Bill 3 was approved by the Senate 42-7, and by the House 149-46 on April 13, 2016; and was signed into law by Pennsylvania Governor Tom Wolf (D) on April 17, 2016.
 Senate Bill 3 effectively removes all state-level criminal penalties on the use, possession and cultivation of marijuana by patients who possess a signed recommendation from their physician stating that marijuana “may mitigate” his/her debilitating medical symptoms.